-In Florida, a person usually has two years from the date of the wrongful death to file a wrongful death lawsuit.
-Wrongful death cases are regulated by the Florida Wrongful Death Act, Florida Statutes § 768.16, along with other applicable Florida laws.
+In Pinellas, FL, a person usually has two years from the date of the incident to file a wrongful death lawsuit.
+These types of cases are regulated by the Florida Wrongful Death Act, Florida Statutes § 768.16, along with other applicable Florida laws.
 That is why it is recommended that you contact an experienced wrongful death lawyer in Pinellas as soon as possible.

 Florida’s Wrongful Death Act says that “survivors” are entitled to damages in a wrongful death case.
 “Survivors” include the deceased person’s spouse, parents, children, or anyone who depended on the decedent for support, either partially or completely, any blood relatives, and any adopted sisters or brothers.